smallDazza/T1A1_Workbook/DarrenSmall_T1A1.md

   - Javascript:
     - used for user functionality in web development.
-    - many application uses in browser, desktop, mobile, server.
+    - many device application uses, such as browser, desktop, mobile, server.
     - known for its speed to execute on the clients side, resulting in less reliance on server side resources.
     - a multi-threading feature makes it highly scalable for application growth.
     - continually updated for improvements.